knative/docs/serving/samples/guestbook-redis-go/README.md

 [configure outbound network access](https://github.com/knative/docs/blob/master/serving/outbound-network-access.md).

-Whichever way you go, you can use the guestbook container to test your Redis deployment -- just change the `REDIS_HOST` environment variable in `guestbook.yaml` to the correct host name.
+Whichever way you go, you can use the guestbook container to test your Redis deployment.
+Just change the `REDIS_HOST` environment variable in `guestbook.yaml` to the correct host name.